noah-nuebling/mac-mouse-fix/Readme.md

 - **Will Mac Mouse Fix still be Open Source now that it's monetized?**

-  Yes, Mac Mouse Fix will still be open source.
+  Yes, Mac Mouse Fix will still be open source!

   I encourage anyone to use the source code of Mac Mouse Fix in their own projects, as long as they don't release a simple copy of Mac Mouse Fix.